JoaoRacedo/arn_seq_pipeline/README.md

 b_m = 20    	       # mean value
 ```

-The script will print in the terminal the results of the misclassification error for all the combinations of the n and m values.
+The script will print in the terminal the results of the misclassification mean error for all the combinations of the n and m values.